SUU Seal (for official use only)

 1. All Goods and Services purchased by the University shall be procured in compliance with applicable statutes, rules, guidelines, policies and procedures, regardless of the funding source, including state appropriations, federal appropriations, generated income, or funds from gifts, grants, and Contracts.

-1. Purchasing Card Program – This program consists of issuing a credit card to an employee or student to facilitate the purchase of their departmental supplies, Goods, conference fees, some types of Services, certain travel requirements, and other miscellaneous needs.
-Purchasing Card usage is controlled through limitations on dollar values and vendor category.
-Employees and students (Cardholders) issued a Purchasing Card must comply with the requirements set within the “Purchasing Card Guide.”
+1. Purchasing Card Program: This program consists of issuing a credit card to an employee or student to facilitate the purchase of their departmental supplies, Goods, conference fees, some types of Services, certain travel requirements, and other miscellaneous needs.
+Purchasing Card usage is controlled through limitations on dollar values and Vendor category.
+Employees and Official Volunteers (Cardholders) issued a Purchasing Card must comply with the requirements set within the “Purchasing Card Guide.”
 Receipts/documentation must be obtained for all Transactions and maintained in office files and will be subject to review/audit.
+Failure to comply with the guidelines of the Purchasing Card Program could result in suspension or termination of purchasing privileges.

-2. Purchase Orders – The general form used by the University to Contract with a business to provide Goods and Services.
-Employees must complete a Purchase Requisition form, either paper or electronic, and submit to the Purchasing Office for completion.
+2. Purchase Orders: Employees seeking a Procurement on behalf of the University must complete a Purchase Requisition and submit to the Purchasing Office for completion.
 Budgets to be used must have sufficient funds available.
-Requisitions with budgets that reflect insufficient funds will be returned to the department.
-Once completed by the Purchasing Office, a formal Purchase Order (PO) will be forwarded on to the vendor.
-The process allows for various options where PO’s may be placed by mailing, faxing, ordering electronically, or by giving the PO number to the individual who initiated the Requisition so they may place the order themselves.
-At no time may an employee or student place an order without first obtaining a University issued Purchase Order, or through the use of a University-issued Purchasing Card.
+Purchase Requisitions with budgets that reflect insufficient funds will not be processed.
+Once completed by the Purchasing Office, a formal Purchase Order (PO) will be sent to the Vendor.
+POs may be sent by mail or electronically, per the preference or the requestor.
+At no time may an employee or student place an order without first obtaining a University-issued Purchase Order, or through the use of a University-issued Purchasing Card.

 4. Bidding/Request for Proposal Requirements

-1. Small Dollar Threshold: All Procurements under the Small-Dollar Purchase Threshold may be placed directly with a vendor without seeking formal competition at the discretion of the Purchasing Department.
-It is recommended that University employees compare multiple sources for pricing of Goods or Services before completing a Transaction, and that departments get their pricing/quotes in written form.
+1. Small Dollar Threshold: All Procurements under the Small-Dollar Purchase Threshold may be placed with the use of a Purchase Order or Purchasing Card at the discretion of the Purchasing Office.
+Departments must get their pricing/quotes/estimates in written form.
 (According to the Uniform Commercial Code, any offer over $500 has to be in written form to be binding and enforceable.)

-1. Purchases that exceed the Small-Dollar Purchase Threshold require bids (or proposals) from at least three (3) vendors.
+1. Procurement Purchases that exceed the Small-Dollar Purchase Threshold will require an Invitation to Bid (or Request for Proposal) process.
+The SUU Purchasing Office will request a response from at least three (3) Vendors.

-2. Bids (or proposals) must be in writing and on formal company letterhead or bid sheets.
-Faxed or e-mail quotes are acceptable bid formats.
+2. Bids or Proposals must be in writing.
+Bids or Proposals received via email are acceptable.
 Oral bids will not be accepted.

 2. Large Dollar Threshold

-1. Same criteria as Transactions exceeding small-dollar threshold except notification of Bid (or RFP) must be posted on either the Purchasing Office webpage, through a State of Utah sanctioned bid system, or as a legal notice within a circulated newspaper.
+1. Same criteria as Procurement exceeding small-dollar threshold except notification of Invitation to Bid or Request for Proposal will be advertised by the Purchasing Office on either the Purchasing Office webpage or through a State of Utah-sanctioned bid system.

 2. The Purchasing Office will be responsible for advertising.

-3. Process time allowed for this level of Transaction will be at a minimum of 10 working days to satisfy State of Utah code requirements.
+3. Process time allowed for this level of Transaction will be at a minimum of seven (7) working days to satisfy State of Utah code requirements.

 4. Construction projects must comply with the University’s approval requirements and the policies set forth by the State of Utah, including the Department of Facilities and Construction Management (DFCM).